stefanos990/stefanos990.github.io/projects.md

 ---

 <div class="message">
-  Take a look at some of the projects I've done so far.
+  Take a look at some projects I've done so far.
 </div>

 <table align="center">